alancameronwills/localmap/README.md

 ## Backlog

-5. Trail delete
-4. User profile - own display name; admins: link to project editor
-5. !Move user ids away from emails.
-2. !Multiple upload drops some
 2. Sub-places.
 Expand a place and it reveals its contents on map and index.
 13. Multiple items on one place
+2. Nicer non-editing pure text presentation
+2. !Multiple upload drops some
+5. Trail delete
 2. Older map tiles, if free.

 8. "Highlight new items" button for anyone.